-- Starting 1 October 2016, Crye® MultiCam™ and related patterns or close copies are permitted.
-This includes US-issue OEFCP, OCP, and Scorpion W1, UK-issue MTP, Australian-issue AMCU, Polish-issue Suez, and others with the same basic pattern and color scheme.
+- Alternative: Crye® MultiCam™ and related patterns or close copies .
+This includes US-issue OEFCP and Scorpion W1, UK-issue MTP, Australian-issue AMCU, Polish-issue Suez, and others with the same basic pattern and color scheme.
 Both commercial and military issue versions are permitted.

-No patterns are permitted except for MultiCam as described.
-Tropic, Arid, Alpine and Black MultiCam patterns variants are not permitted.
+No other patterns are permitted.
+Other colorways of the same pattern, such as the Tropic, Arid, Alpine, and Black MultiCam patterns variants are specifically not permitted.

-- British Woodland Pattern DPM, or any very close copies of it.
+- Permitted: British Woodland Pattern DPM, or any very close copies of it.

-No other patterns may be used.
+No other patterns are permitted.
 No different colors of the same patterns such as Desert DPM may be used.
 No solid colors may be worn.

-All uniforms and other outerwear for a single player must be in one of the approved patterns.
-Please avoid mixing and matching (one pattern on the top, another on the bottom) as much as practical.
-At least two complete uniforms are required, but only complete uniforms are required to match each other; you may carry two uniforms in different patterns if you wish as long as each uniform meets the faction requirements above.
+All of your uniforms and outerwear must be in one of the approved patterns.
+At least two complete uniforms are suggested, but do not have to match each other – you may carry two uniforms in different patterns if you wish as long as each uniform meets the faction requirements above.

 Clothing, protective equipment and other stuff attached to you at all times.
 Other clothing items are listed in other sections because that is where they are carried.